whisthq/whist/client-applications/README.md

 5. To start the application in the `dev` environment, run `yarn start`. `yarn start` will install the protocol for you if it's not already installed.

+## Helpful `yarn` Commands

+`yarn start:lite`: Skips the protocol building step to launch Electron faster `yarn start --help` and `yarn start:lite --help`: Shows you the options you can use to launch Electron.
+In particular, the `--show-protocol-logs` and `--use-local-server` options can be used to `console.log` protocol logs and use localhost instead of the dev server, respectively.

 ## How To Contribute

 Before making a pull request, ensure that the following steps are taken: